Regression-Games/RegressionDocs/docs/tutorials/github-actions.md

 4. Learn how to view test results.

-This tutorial assumes you have some familiarity with GitHub Actions, and that you have a working bot within your game (see more on this in the [Creating Bots in JavaScript section](/studios/unity/unity-sdk/creating-bots/javascript/configuration)).
+This tutorial assumes you have some familiarity with GitHub Actions, and that you have a working bot within your game (see more on this in the [Creating Bots in JavaScript section](../creating-bots/javascript/configuration)).
 By the end of this tutorial, every push to your GitHub repo will build your Unity project and start bots for testing.
-You can find a working example in [this repository](https://github.com/Regression-Games/RGUnitySample) for reference, which has a GitHub Action configuration and Unity Test Runner file incorporating the ideas of this tutorial.
+You can find a working example in [our sample repository](https://github.com/Regression-Games/RGUnitySample), which has a GitHub Action configuration and Unity Test Runner file incorporating the ideas of this tutorial.

 :::caution